eola-z-CS2103/CS2101/docs/UserGuide.md

 ## About This User Guide

-This user guide provides in-depth documentation on the various commands that are available in NetworkBook.
+This user guide provides in-depth documentation on the various commands that are available in _NetworkBook_.
 These commands are grouped into 4 broad categories:

 1. [Manage contact information](#category-1---manage-contact-information)
 2. [View contact details](#category-2---view-contact-details)